Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

 ##### How selectors are applied to KQL queries

+There are two different ways in which selectors can be applied to KQL queries:

+* **Explicitly**: Including a `// selector` comment in your KQL query will automatically inject the appropriate selector condition at runtime.
+For example, given the example selectors provided above, configuring a check to use the `my_app_resources` selector would automatically replace `// selector` with `| where tags['app'] =~ 'my_app'` at runtime. `// selector` is called the default selector.
+You can also reference specific selectors in your KQL queries using this syntax: `// selector:name` where `name` is the name of the selector (e.g., `my_app_resource`).
+This is helpful when comparing different sets of resources.

 Read on to learn how selectors and checks work together to run KQL queries against arbitrary groups of resources.

 #### Checks